Pyshrub/horror/README.md

 Font used: Scary Feet

 ## References
-The Persistence of Memory by Salvador Dalí referenced in bedroom level
+The Persistence of Memory by Salvador Dalí referenced in bedroom level<br>
+Reality switching inspired by Fran Bow

 ## Future Development
 Publication